-3. Solve the entire horizon in shorter weekly steps with full half-hourly detail, using the weekly allocation targets determined in phase two.
-MT PASA weekly energy limits are co-optimised with dispatch of other resources, including intermittent VRE generation, to maximise the value of the energy limited resource.
+- 2. Split the two-year MT PASA horizon into two one-year periods that are solved at a reduced level of time detail to allow long-term energy constraints to be optimised so that resources subject to constraints are deployed at the most appropriate time.
+Inter-temporal constraints are decomposed into a set of ending targets for each weekly time frame selected for use in phase three - 3.
+Solve the entire horizon in shorter weekly steps with full half-hourly detail, using the weekly allocation targets determined in phase two.
+MT PASA weekly energy limits are co-optimised with dispatch of other resources, including VRE generation, to maximise the value of the energy limited resource.

 Most hydro generators are modelled with storages and their generation is subject to historically assessed inflows and outflows from these storages.
-Energy limits are implemented through the requirement that the storage at the end of the year must be equal to or greater than the storage at the start of the year.
+Annual energy limits are implemented through the requirement that the storage at the end of the year must be equal to or greater than the storage at the start of the year.
 Storage levels must also remain within upper and lower bounds.
 During phase two, a series of optimal storage targets for each weekly period are set for use in phase three.
 If these targets are not met in phase three, penalties are applied according to a series of penalty bands that are low for small variations and high for large variations from target levels.

-In addition to the storage targets, hydro generation is also constrained according to any MT PASA weekly bids submitted.
+In addition to the storage targets, hydro generation is also constrained according to both PASA availability and any MT PASA weekly energy constraints submitted.
 Weekly energy constraints for all generation types are considered in both phase two and phase three, and cannot be violated.

 Each simulation produces an estimate of annual USE, with the simulations providing insight into the distribution of annual USE.
-AEMO uses a minimum-weighting13 of 39.2% for 50% POE and 30.4% for 10% POE demand levels, weighted appropriately14, to assess the expected USE as a weighted average across all simulations.
-The 90% POE demand levels are not modelled explicity as AEMO assumes that USE will be zero, which is reflected in the weightings provided.
+AEMO uses a weighting of 39.2% for 50% POE and 30.4% for 10% POE demand levels, to assess the expected USE as a weighted average across all simulations.
+The 90% POE demand levels are not normally modelled explicitly as AEMO assumes that USE will be zero, which is reflected in the weightings provided.

 If there are material levels of USE in 50% POE results, AEMO considers running additional demand levels such as 90% POE.
 The USE outcomes in these simulations would then be weighted by 30.4%.
 AEMO is developing a broader range of POE traces for modelling and will update this document should any changes be made, including weightings.
 The expected annual USE value from the simulations can be compared directly against the reliability standard.
 This allows AEMO to accurately assess whether the reliability standard can be met.
 AEMO declares a LRC if the expected value of USE across all simulations exceeds the reliability standard.